BryanC21/Cloud_Project2/ReadME.md

   Request:
   ```
   {
-    "restaurant_id": INT "ID of the restaurant to get Ex.
+    "id": INT "ID of the restaurant to get Ex.
 1",
   }
   ```
   Response: